pedrogallegolpz/TFG/preliminares/apuntes_documentacion.md

 1. For example, at GradCAM they say that we apply RELU because "we are only interested in the features that have a positive influence".
 What is the meaning of a negative influence?
 Why are positive values  accepted and negatives not?

+# PROGRAMMING
+We have to modulate the techniques.
+I've thought in two alternatives:

+1. Create a **`class`** that inherits from `nn.Module`.
+We define here the NN and create methods that return the saliency map.
+2. Create a separate **`class`** from the the **`class`** that inherits from `nn.Module`.
+Here, we define the methods for creating the saliency maps.

+**Option 1** is like: CAM techniques are NN where you can consult a image saliency map, it's like the NN has an aditional service.

+**Option 2** is like: you have your NN separated, and with this weights you want to know the saliency map of an image.
+Separating classes means separating concepts.